jakorten/Arduino_Flex/BQ27441_Flex/README.md

 # Flex_BQ27441

-Arduino Library for the BQ27441-G1A LiPo Fuel Gauge RobotPatient Simulators Version using SERCOM
+Arduino Library for the BQ27441-G1A LiPo Fuel Gauge RobotPatient Simulators Version using SERCOM.
+SERCOM makes it useful for SAMD21 / SAMD51 uCs.

 Directly based on the SparkFun BQ27441-G1A LiPo Fuel Gauge Arduino library.